adamindeen/virtual-consensus-reality/README.md

 # virtual-consensus-reality
-Course project for Web II at EhB
+Course project for Web II at EhB.
+A user-generated newspaper using twitter trends as headlines.